lovivi/R-Cryptocurrencies/README.md

 # R-Cryptocurrencies

-The purpose of this project is to create several functions in R, easy-to use for a beginner, using some APIs for cryptocurrencies.
+The purpose of this project is to create several functions in R, easy-to use, using some APIs for cryptocurrencies.
-As of September 16th 2017, two APIs were used: CoinMarketCap and Kraken.
+As of September 16th 2017, two APIs are being used: CoinMarketCap and Kraken.

 ## Getting Started